-There are now 42 million people who identify as Black or African American living in America, making up 12% of the total population.
-According to the most recent American Community Survey, the Black population in Maine is 17,761 - at 1.3% of the total population of Maine.
+Roughly 42 million people identifying as Black or African American live in the United States, making up 12% of the total population.
+According to the most recent American Community Survey, the Black population in Maine is 22,477 – at 1.6% of the total population of Maine.

 We agree.